 More often than not, digital brand-building in today’s world means engaging in at least a few social media platforms.
 Some of the current hot options are Facebook, Twitter, YouTube, Pinterest, Instagram, Snapchat, etc. The great thing about social media – other than the fact that almost every human being in the galaxy uses it every day – is that it allows you to develop your brand’s voice.
 You get to decide whether you want to be serious, funny, sarcastic, silly, inscrutable.

-Your social media presence is important because, as opposed to a longer form blog post on your website, you can dip in and out of your favorite platform with shorter status updates, to respond to questions, or take part in a conversation.
+Your social media presence is important, because, as opposed to a longer form blog post on your website, you can dip in and out of your favorite platform with shorter status updates, respond to questions, or take part in a conversation.
 Make sure you understand your audience before going too crazy though.
 If you want to build your brand and ultimately make more sales, the key is to talk to the target audience in the manner they want to be spoken to.
 Sarcastic comments might play well to one segment but not another.
 If you’re unsure about how to start, try being a listener first.
 Do this by dropping in on a competitor’s social media feeds to get a sense for what works and what doesn’t.

 But don’t overlook the fact that uniqueness, done correctly, is an amazing way to build and develop a brand.
 If you’re still unsure about the first steps, it might make sense to consult a digital marketing agency.
 These days, almost every town has one.
-There’s a good chance the initial consultation won’t cost you anything, and it’s liable to blow our mind wide open.
+There’s a good chance the initial consultation won’t cost you anything, and it’s liable to blow your mind wide open.
 In a good way, of course.

 To build a digital brand means you must create credibility in the consumer mind.
 To do that, you need a brand.
-Take that to mean that digital branding is not an optional activity unless your goal is to languish in obscurity and eventually die a lingering entrepreneurial death.
+Take that to mean digital branding is not an optional activity unless your goal is to languish in obscurity and eventually die a lingering entrepreneurial death.
 Make this a priority.
 Go to the places where your potential customers hang out online and tell them about that time you road-tripped to Tibet and ended up with a new vision for burgers.
 Your business depends on it.
 Now get out there and build that brand.